Blueshift Library

 on_entry (callable): A callable to run at entry.

-stop_time (number or str): HH:MM or number of minutes (from
+- stop_time (number or str): HH:MM or number of minutes (from

 on_stop (callable): A callable to run at stop.

-exit_time (number or str): HH:MM or number of minutes (from
+- exit_time (number or str): HH:MM or number of minutes (from

-slippage (SlippageModel): A slippage model specification
+- slippage (SlippageModel): A slippage model specification

 (will be ignored in live modes).

-commission (CostModel): A cost model specification
+- commission (CostModel): A cost model specification

 (will be ignored in live modes).

-margin (MarginModel): A margin model specification
+- margin (MarginModel): A margin model specification

 (will be ignored in live modes).

-stoploss (number): Stoploss target specification.
+- stoploss (number): Stoploss target specification.
 None means

 no stoploss.

-stoploss_type (ExitMethod): Either PERCENT, MOVE or PRICE.
+stoploss_type (ExitMethod): Any of PERCENT, MOVE PRICE or AMOUNT.

 on_stoploss (callable): Handler if stoploss is triggered.

-takeprofit (number): Take-profit target specification.
+- takeprofit (number): Take-profit target specification.
 None means

 no take-profit.

-takeprofit_type (ExitMethod): Either PERCENT, MOVE or PRICE.
+takeprofit_type (ExitMethod): Any of PERCENT, MOVE PRICE or AMOUNT.

 on_takeprofit (callable): Handler if take-profit is triggered.

-cooloff_period (number): Cool-off period in minutes, following
+- cooloff_period (number): Cool-off period in minutes, following

 an exit through stoploss, take-profit or square-off.